MUS 144G : Turning-points in Western Music

 |Music Research Assignment|

 Assignments are to be submitted, according to submission type specied on CANVAS, by the due date.
 In the event of illness or other circumstances that prevent completing an assignment, please contact the course coordinator with evidence as appropriate before the due date.
-Late assignments that do not have an approved extension will be penalized 10% for each day or part thereof.
+Late assignments that do not have an approved extension will be penalised 10% for each day or part thereof.
 No assignment will be accepted after that assignment has been returned to students.

 A minimum of 50% combined mark from coursework, tests and the final examination